-The trio spent its first few years playing mostly regional concerts until Houston record producer Pappy Daily cut a deal to finance "ZZ Top's First Album" (1970).
+The trio spent its first few years playing mostly regional concerts until Houston record producer Pappy Daily cut a deal to finance "ZZ Top's First Album" in 1970.
 Five other records followed on the London Records label.
-The third LP, "Tres Hombres" (1973), brought them national attention and a platinum album.
-Its hit song "La Grange," about a whorehouse, was allegedly based on John Lee Hooker's "Boogie Chillen."
+The third LP, "Tres Hombres" in 1973, brought them national attention and a Platinum album.
+Its hit song "La Grange", about a whorehouse, was allegedly based on John Lee Hooker's "Boogie Chillen."
 It is still the band's signature riff tune.
 Also included was "Beer Drinkers & Hell Raisers", the would-be anthem.

-Whether it was by design or chance, they are doomed to be the last entry of every music encyclopedia.
+Whether it was by design or chance, ZZ Top are doomed to be the last entry of every music encyclopedia.